ChicoState/UX-Tee-Together/README.md

 ## UX Team Members

 * **[Cooper Howard](https://github.com/UsabilityEngineering/ux-portfolio-copper-glitch)** - Co-creator of personas and scenarios.
 Created the Wireframes and Sketches pages.
 Contributed to the Phase 1 Report and the finalized sketch.
 * **[Larkin Koker](https://github.com/UsabilityEngineering/ux-portfolio-lkoker)** - Co-creator of personas and scenarios.
 Created the Personas and Scenarios page.
 Contributed to wireframe creation.
+Contributions to phase 1 report and executive summary.
 * **[Max Stickels](https://github.com/UsabilityEngineering/ux-portfolio-maxwellstickels)** - Creator of the finalized sketch, the Phase 1 Report, and this README.md file.
 Contributed to wireframe creation + personas and scenarios creation.

 # User-Centered Design Artifacts